googleapis/langchain-google-alloydb-pg-python/samples/migrations/migrate_pgvector_to_alloydb.md

     > **_NOTE:_** All async methods have corresponding sync methods.

-2. Create a new table to migrate existing data.
+2. **Create a new table to migrate existing data.**

     ```python
     # Vertex AI embeddings uses a vector size of 768.
-Change this according to your embeddings service.
+    # Adjust this according to your embeddings service.
     VECTOR_SIZE = 768

     await engine.ainit_vectorstore_table(